HirotakaDango/music-player/README.md

 - 🔗 **Shareable Views**: Share direct links to songs, albums, artists, and playlists with others.
 - 🗂️ **Infinite Scroll and Pagination**: Large libraries load smoothly with infinite scroll support.
 - 📑 **Metadata View**: View song metadata (title, artist, album, genre, year, duration) from the context menu.
+- 🆘 **Emergency Rescan**: If the library is corrupted or missing, an emergency scan can be performed to rebuild the database.

 ## Demo